-As of the report date, building acquisition and leasing had been completed and Cameron continued to hire and train new employees.
-Cameron is required to produce \$9.7 million in new payroll, excluding benefits, over the two-year period ending June 30, 2012.
-For the remaining years, Cameron is required to produce \$4.85 million in new annual payroll, excluding benefits.
+As of the report date, building construction, acquisition and leasing had been completed and Cameron continued to hire and train new employees.
+Cameron is required to produce \$27.7 million in payroll for the 12 months ending June 30, 2013.
+For the project year ending June 30, 2013, Cameron generated over \$32.2 million in payroll for the 12-month period ending June 30, 2013, exceeding the performance requirement.
+Cameron's next obligation includes \$28.4 million in payroll for the 12-month period ending June 30, 2014.

 As of the report date, Cameron was meeting or exceeding all current performance requirements in the CEA.
-The majority of the CEA performance requirements will become applicable in future years.

-DG FOODS, LLC Poultry processing facility Project announced in 2010 Morehouse Parish
+DG FOODS, LLC

+Poultry processing facility Project announced in 2010 Morehouse Parish